 Steps to Fix Syntax Error in WordPress

-Syntax error usually occurs after you make some changes to your website.
+Syntax error usually occurs after you have made some changes to your website.

-You may have installed a new plugin or theme, or you may recently have made some code edits to add certain features to your WordPress site.
+You may have installed a new plugin or theme.
+Also, you may recently have made some code edits to add certain features to your WordPress site.